Fairview Pointe-Claire: Public transportation

-The north parking lot of Fairview Pointe-Claire is home to Fairview bus terminus of the Société de transport de Montréal.
-A new light metro station, Fairview–Pointe-Claire station of the Réseau express métropolitain, is under construction next to the mall.
+The north parking lot of Fairview Pointe-Claire was home to Fairview bus terminus of the Société de transport de Montréal.
+A new light metro station, Fairview–Pointe-Claire station of the Réseau express métropolitain, is next to the mall.
+The Fairview bus terminal permanently closed on May 18, 2026, with the former building planned to be demolished in the future weeks to leave more place for the parking lot.